grea09/color/doc/article.jfpda16.md

 <div id="lem:incompletevalidity" class="lemma" name="Reaching Validity with incomplete partial plans">
-If the input plan is incomplete, LOLLIPOP returns a valid solution.
+If the input plan is incomplete, LOLLIPOP returns a valid solution if it exists.
 </div>
 <div class="proof">
 Since POP is complete and the @eq:conssupport proves the conservation of support by LOLLIPOP, then the algorithm will return a valid solution if the provided plan is an incomplete plan and the problem is solvable. \qedhere
 </div>

 <div class="lemma" name="Reaching Validity with empty partial plans">
-If the input plan is empty, LOLLIPOP returns a valid solution.
+If the input plan is empty and the problem is solvable, LOLLIPOP returns a valid solution.
 </div>
 <div class="proof">
 This is proven using @lem:incompletevalidity and POP's completeness.
 However, we want to add a trivial case to the proof: $pre(G) = \emptyset$.
 In this case the @line:emptygoal of the @alg:pop will return a valid plan. \qedhere